iamshadmirza/TheNextBigWriter/README.md

 7. Create a pull request on master
 8. In the pull request title, put the title of your post - Add My Post Title
 9. Submit the pull request.
 Feedback and reviews will be done of pull request.

+## What about topics?
+We will be adding topics as issues and you can comment "I want to take this" on them.
+Once you're done with your first draft, send a pull request and reference your "issue".
+We will merge the PR after review and mark it as completed 🎉.
+You can also choose your topic as per your comfort level.
+Just create an issue with your topic name and drop the "I'm taking this" comment.
+This will make sure only one person is writing on one topic.